Eber Simpson (politician)

-Eber Simpson (August 8, 1863 – November 19, 1919) was an American politician.
+Eber Lane Simpson (August 8, 1863 – November 19, 1919) was an American businessman and Republican politician from Oshkosh, Wisconsin.
+He was a member of the Wisconsin State Assembly, representing Winnebago County during the 1919 session.
+He also served two years as sheriff.

 Biography

 Born in Ellenburg, New York, Simpson moved with his parents to Eureka, Winnebago County, Wisconsin.
 He worked on farms, grocery stores, lumber mills, and the Oshkosh Fire Department.
-Simpson served on the Oshkosh, Wisconsin Common Council from 1896 to 1904 and was Sheriff of Winnebago County.
+Simpson served on the Oshkosh, Wisconsin, Common Council from 1896 to 1904 and was sheriff of Winnebago County.
 Simpson was a Republican.
 In 1919, Simpson served in the Wisconsin State Assembly and then died suddenly while still in office.